Whether you are craving fresh harvests during the winter or live in an area without gardening space, you can grow edibles in your own indoor garden.

-I miss freshly harvested greens already.
-Usually, I have a good supply of fall greens such as lettuce, spinach, chard, kale, pak choi, and other leafy greens to fill the refrigerator before the hard freeze.
-However, this year, I lost the battle with the deer, and they ate all the greens growing in the garden.
+I start to miss freshly harvested greens quickly.
+Most years, I have a good supply of fall greens such as lettuce, spinach, chard, kale, pak choi, and other leafy greens to fill the refrigerator before the hard freeze.
+Some years, I lose my fall greens to the hungry deer as they prepare for winter too.

 What Can You Grow in an Indoor Garden?